robbintt/smorgasbord/README.md

 2. Containers: get x in y, put x in y
     1. Override search language (maybe a silent or quiet flag on search with a custom caller.msg
     2. Add look_in to view stuff inside stuff.
+(DONE)
         - Add the grammar for this preposition (DONE)
-        - Add special views when there is a prepositon in at_look and related response functions.
+        - Add special views when there is a prepositon in at_look and related response functions (DONE)
     3. Implement 'my' adjective
         - Currently self locations override ground locations preventing (or confusing?) ground access on items with the same name as held items.
         - 'get my sword in my sheath' should be equivalent to 'get sword in my sheath'.